 Companies with coal expansion plans, such as additional coal mining, production or usage, are excluded, based on an internal identification methodology.

 The aforementioned coal-related exclusions apply only to thermal coal, i.e., coal that is used in power stations to generate power.
-In the event of exceptional circumstances, such as measures imposed by a government to overcome challenges in the energy sector, the Company may decide to temporarily suspend applying the coal-related exclusions to individual companies/geographical regions.

 Exclusion Assessment for controversial weapons